harmony-one/h/progress/rikako-hatoya.md

 Additionally, I delved into the emerging AI agent ecosystem, testing platforms such as Virtuals Fun, Holoworld, and vvaifu for AI character creation and autonomy.
 I explored repositories like lalalune's Magick and Eliza, researching ways to implement and leverage these agents effectively.
 In parallel, I investigated pump.one contracts to identify opportunities for integrating AI and decentralized technologies, driving practical and scalable solutions.

 ---
+2024-12-22 Sun (2.0h): Refined 2025 goals.
+Filmed 2025 goals video for our Twitter.

+2024-12-21 Sat: Started working on AI agent for Twitter.
+Worked on backend logic.

 2024-12-20 Fri: Sync with Li, checked progress write-ups of other members, reviewed my 2025 goals were inline.
 Looked into more potential usage of AI agents for harmony.

 2024-12-19 Thu: Further research on ai16z repos.
 Also looked into bonding curves and token contracts implemented for pump.fun.